Lacave91/DeepLearning-project-CNN/README.md

 - holdout_subset.zip.
 You can use these images to predict with the model

 ### Notebooks
-- split_validation_set: split the data set to one set for training and testing (90%) and a second one to make predictions (10%)
+- Split_Validation_Data: split the data set to one set for training and testing (90%) and a second one to make predictions (10%)
-- model_1.ypynb : The starting point model
+- Model1.ypynb : The starting point model
-- model_optimized_ypnb: The optimized model
+- Model2(optimized).ypnb: The optimized model
-- transfer_learning_winner.ipynb: using VGG16 to predict the data set
+- Transfer_learning(winner_model).ipynb: using VGG16 to predict the data set
 - Deploy_gradio.ipynb: notebook to deploy the model to a website by using gradio